-5.10 Green infrastructure and the provision of green space have the potential to deliver multiple benefits for both people and wildlife, including opportunities for recreation, biodiversity enhancement and access to nature.

-- 5.11 The protection of the rural character of Loxley needs to be ensured through the maintenance and enhancement of important landscape features such as trees, hedges and woodland. - 5.12 Streams and ponds are significant landscape and ecological features.
-These need to be safeguarded for their importance for biodiversity, for amenity and for water resources that we need.
-Water quality needs to be maintained or improved in accordance with Water Framework Directive requirements3.
+- 5.10 Green infrastructure and the provision of green space have the potential to deliver multiple benefits for both people and wildlife, including opportunities for recreation, biodiversity enhancement and access to nature. - 5.11 The protection of the rural character of Loxley needs to be ensured through the maintenance and enhancement of important landscape features such as trees, hedges and woodland, including the continuing protection of the Loxley Church Meadow Site of Special Scientific Interest (SSSI) located within plan area to the north-east of Loxley Village. - 5.12 Streams and ponds are significant landscape and ecological features.
+These need to be safeguarded for their importance for biodiversity (biodiversity goals are also detailed in the Stratford-on-Avon District Core Strategy and the NPPF), for amenity and for water resources that we need.
+Water quality needs to be maintained or improved in accordance with Water Framework Directive requirements5.